 What if we told you there is a herb that belongs to the mint family, grows effortlessly and has quite a few beneficial uses for your health.
 Well, there is and that herb is Lemon Balm.

-Originating in Europe, Asia, the Mediterranean and Iran, it’s been used for over 2000 years and has been used in food, medicine, perfumes and skincare and is reported to contain sedative, antistress, antianxiety, and mood-enhancing abilities.
+Originating in Southern Europe, Asia, the Mediterranean and Iran, it’s been used for over 2000 years and has been used as a herbal supplement, in food, a medicinal plant, perfumes and skincare and is reported to contain sedative, antistress, antianxiety, and mood-enhancing abilities.

 It was also found to ease digestion, nausea, sleep disorders, depression, and headaches, among many other problems and you can eat it in your favourite salad or drink it as a tea or tincture.